reAIM-Lab/ehr_foundation_model_benchmark/README.md

 Code repository for FOMO EHR foundation model benchmarks.

 ## Table of Contents
+(Table of contents links may not due to anonymization)
 - [Requirements](#requirements)
 - [Models for Evaluation](#models-for-evaluation)
   - [EHR Foundation Models](#ehr-foundation-models)